reaqzfv/AutoOS/README.md

 - Automatically import Epic Games and Steam titles from old install
 - Stop processes when running your game to automatically stop all unnecessary services and executables

-## 💻 System Requirements

-- AutoOS is currently only supported on x64 builds of Windows 11 23H2 `22631`
-- 80GB of free storage

 ## ⚠️ Current Issues
 - **Blank screen after installing the Graphics Driver:** You may experience a blank screen in the App after installing the Graphics Driver.
-To fix this, resize the window from the left side until it is fixed.
+To fix this, resize the window from the left side until it rerenders the UI.

 ## 🚀 Getting Started

 > [!NOTE]
 > You must be signed in to GitHub in order to be able to download the artifact (Windows ISO) in Step 8!

-**Step 1:** Before installing please join my [Discord Server](https://discord.gg/bZU4dMMWpg) so you can report any issues while installing and get notified about new updates/changes.
+**Step 1:** Before installing, please join my [Discord Server](https://discord.gg/bZU4dMMWpg) so I can assist you with any issues while installing and get notified about new updates/changes.

 **Step 2:** Open CMD as Admin and don't close it until the installation is done.